How To Keep The Conversation Going On Dating Apps: Matching Energy, Enthusiasm, Interest. How To Respond, When To Reply, When To Take Things Offline

 Broaden Your Interests, Surroundings

-When in doubt, volunteer, take classes, explore new routes, dine alone, read the news, check out local culture publications around food, travel, or events.
+When in doubt, volunteer, take classes, explore new routes, dine alone, read the news, make new/different types of friends, check out local culture publications around food, travel, or events.
 Become a regular anywhere.
 Talk to strangers.
 Don’t be afraid to mess up.
 Those that are not willing to put themselves out there for others signal that they are not ready to meet someone amazing.

 One Word Replies, Delayed Answers + One-Sided Conversations